Student Participation

 held concurrently with the

-Eastern Communication Association annual convention
+Eastern Communication Association annual convention Hyatt Regency, Buffalo, NY

-We invite you to attend and present your scholarly work at the 14th annual James C. McCroskey and Virginia P. Richmond Undergraduate Scholars Conference (USC), to be held concurrently with the ECA’s 115th annual convention.
-The USC runs from Thursday evening through Saturday evening, and will include a welcome reception on Thursday evening, an opening breakfast on Friday morning, a graduate student fair, and a closing dinner/awards ceremony on Saturday evening.
+Call for undergraduate submissions: We invite you to attend and present your scholarly work at the 15th annual James C. McCroskey and Virginia P. Richmond Undergraduate Scholars Conference (USC), to be held concurrently with the ECA’s 116th annual convention.
+The USC runs from Thursday evening through Saturday evening.
+Students are invited to a welcome reception on Thursday evening, a dinner/awards ceremony on

 In conjunction with the National Communication Association, the USC will recognize the Lambda Pi Eta Top Paper Award.
 Created in 2017, the Lambda Pi Eta Top Paper Award recognizes the outstanding research of undergraduates at the regional level.
 This award will be presented to the highest ranked student paper authored by a current member(s) of Lambda Pi Eta.

-When submitting a paper for consideration through Attendee Interactive, the following fields must be
+When submitting a paper for consideration through Attendee Interactive, the following fields must be completed:

 • Title (select Undergraduate Paper as the option);